-This is a six-week, site specific course in Manhattan, NY.
+This is a 6-week, site-specific course in Manhattan, NY.
 Get on our mailing list if you’re interested in the online version coming soon.
 We will meet on Sundays from 3-5 pm once a week from January 20th through March 3rd.
 Each week is dedicated to exploring a different gate through dialogue, movement, art, poetry, and ceremony.
 The power of this program lies in the fact that it is a collective exploration.
 The wisdom of the group will be the primary teacher.

-The final week will be marked by a three day closing retreat in Upstate New York from Thursday night February 28 to Sunday March 3rd at 3pm.
+The final week will be marked by a three-day closing retreat in Upstate New York from Thursday night February 28 to Sunday, March 3rd at 3 pm.
 Day one will be a day of wonderings and dialogue.
 Day two will be 24 hours of fasting (for those who wish), silent contemplation, and ceremony.
 And day three will be focused on reincorporation (how do we take the insights gained from this experience and apply them back into our daily lives).
 Transportation to and from the city will be available for the retreat weekend.
-It is possible to be Skyped into or or two Sunday sessions due to travel or unforeseen circumstances.
+It will be possible to call into a Sunday sessions in the case of travel or unforeseen circumstances.